roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

                     outputDir           = tempdir(),
                     includeSangerRead   = TRUE)

-`SangerRead_Report_ab1.html <https://howardchao.github.io/sangeranalyseR_report/SangerContig/AB1/ACHLO006-09[LCO1490_t1,HCO2198_t1]/SangerContig_Report.html>`_ is the generated *SangerContig* report html of this example.
+`SangerContig_Report.html <https://howardchao.github.io/sangeranalyseR_report/SangerContig/AB1/ACHLO006-09[LCO1490_t1,HCO2198_t1]/SangerContig_Report.html>`_ is the generated *SangerContig* html report of this example.
 Users can access to '*Basic Information*', '*SangerContig Input Parameters*', '*Contig Sequence*' and '*Contig Results*' sections inside this report.
-Furthermore, users can check all forward and reverse *SangerRead* html reports which belong to this *SangerContig*.
+Furthermore, users can also check html reports of all forward and reverse *SangerRead* which belong to this *SangerContig*.